prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental_prheenan.md

 All timing and tuning results were obtained using a desktop with 16 GB of RAM, a 3.7 GHz i7 CPU, and a 1 TB hard drive.

-Figure S{#ref_fig:timing} compares the runtimes, T(N), of FEATHER and the baselines.
+{#ref_fig:timing} compares the runtimes, T(N), of FEATHER and the baselines.
 The runtime of each algorithm is linear with curve size.
 FEATHER has a roughly tenfold better asymptotic slope than the baselines.

 ---------------------------------------------------
 ![](figures/timing.pdf.png)